hmgu-itg/challenge/README.md

 Please find below a few questions that mimic some common problems we encounter at ITG.
 They are grouped by broad theme.
 You will notice there are many questions, the goal is not to answer them all but to pick a few questions to focus on (10 is a good number, but pick as many as you want).
 They can be all from one theme, or span all disciplines.
 We encourage you to choose your questions wisely: if you are a Python expert, avoid R questions, for example.
 Or if you are strong in genetics but not in systems maintenance, the last category will be your best bet.

-For programmatic questions, you can use the language of your choice.
-If you use the shell, you can assume that common non-core packages will be installed (e.g. `awk`, `sed`, `perl`, `python`, `sponge`, `wget` or `jq`).
+For programmatic questions, you can use the language and libraries of your choice.
+If you use a shell script, you can assume that common non-core packages will be installed (e.g. `awk`, `sed`, `perl`, `python`, `sponge`, `wget` or `jq`).
 You can use the shell of your choice, if not otherwise specified we will assume `bash`.
 Assume that all common bioinformatics tools `bcftools`, `bedtools`, `vcftools`, `plink` and others are all installed.

-Whenever the command line or programming is used, include your code along with your answer.
+We are primarily interested in how you would solve these problems if you encountered them in real life.
+Whenever the command line or programming is used, please include your code along with your answer.
 Not all questions are programmatic, and some are open-ended.
 Feel free to include details and to discuss potential issues if you don't think there is a clear-cut answer.

 To submit your results, please clone this repository and make your edits.
 Once you're done, send us a link to your repository, or compress it and send us a link to the archive.